eosphere/HeadsUp-Monitoring-Alerts/README.md

 - Hyperion History
 - Atomic Assets API

-Alerts can be configured to notify via the GUI Website Frontend, Email and Slack.
+Alerts can be configured to notify via the GUI Website Frontend, Email, Telegram and Slack.

 HeadsUp is simple to configure and deploy with docker compose which utilises three docker containers editable in a single compose .yaml file.
 These containers consist of the HeadsUp Website, HeadsUp Ingestor and Postgres Database containers.